-Winter conditions can be bad for our health, especially for people aged 65 or older, and people with long-term conditions such as heart or kidney disease, COPD (including emphysema and chronic bronchitis), asthma or diabetes.
+Colder weather conditions can be bad for our health, especially for people aged 65 or older, and people with long-term conditions such as heart or kidney disease, COPD (including emphysema and chronic bronchitis), asthma or diabetes.
 Being cold can raise the risk of increased blood pressure, heart attacks and strokes.

-You may be invited to get your free winter vaccines by the NHS through the NHS Wales App, text, email or letter.
+You may be invited to get your free seasonal vaccines by the NHS through the NHS Wales App, text, email or letter.
 Don’t worry if you do not receive this – you do not have to wait for it before booking an appointment.
 If you are eligible, once these winter vaccines are available to you, go ahead and book.

 For more information visit our medicine cabinet.

+The weather can change dramatically from one day to the next during spring.
 Age UK and UKHSA suggest heating your home to a temperature that is comfortable for you.
 This should be at least 18°C in the rooms that you regularly use such as your living room and bedroom.
 Low indoor temperatures can have a serious impact on your health, especially if you have medical conditions or are older.

 With the rising cost of living, simple changes can help to keep you and your home warm now.